-Brazil is of strategic importance to Switzerland and bilateral relations are close and multifaceted.
-Political talks occur on a regular basis and trade is intense.
+Brazil is of strategic importance to Switzerland, the bilateral relations are close and multifaceted.
+Political exchange occurs on a regular basis and the economic relations between the two countries are intense.

 Bilateral relations Switzerland–Brazil